abhishek-kumar-code/Redfish_Public/Specification.md

 * *Namespace* = the name of the namespace in which the type is defined
 * *TypeName* = the name of the type

-The full namespace for types defined by this specification is of the form:
+The namespace for types defined by this specification is of the form:

  *ResourceTypeName*.*MajorVersion*.*MinorVersion*.*Errata*